- Council Members

 Public life and interaction with the media

-23.19 Veterinary surgeons and veterinary nurses can make a worthwhile contribution to the promotion of animal welfare and responsible pet ownership by taking part in public life, whether in national or local politics, community service, or involvement with the media (including press, television, radio or the internet).
+23.37 Veterinary surgeons and veterinary nurses can make a worthwhile contribution to the promotion of animal welfare and responsible pet ownership by taking part in public life, whether in national or local politics, community service, or involvement with the media (including press, television, radio, or the internet).

-23.20 In commenting to the media, veterinary surgeons and veterinary nurses should ensure they distinguish between personal opinion, political belief and established facts.
-Veterinary surgeons should declare any relevant conflicts of interest when interacting with the media.
+23.38 In commenting to the media, veterinary surgeons and veterinary nurses should ensure they distinguish between personal opinion, political belief, and established facts.
+Veterinary surgeons and veterinary nurses should declare any relevant conflicts of interest when interacting with the media.

-23.21 A veterinary surgeon or veterinary nurse should be careful not to express, or imply, that his or her view is shared by other veterinary surgeons or veterinary nurses or a professional organisation to which veterinary surgeons or veterinary nurses belong, unless previously authorised, for example, by the RCVS, British Veterinary Association, British Veterinary Nursing Association or other professional body.
+23.39 A veterinary surgeon or veterinary nurse should be careful not to express or imply that their view is shared by other veterinary surgeons or veterinary nurses or a professional organisation to which they belong, unless previously authorised, for example, by the RCVS, British Veterinary Association, British Veterinary Nursing Association, or other professional body.